Given its length, diameter and proximity, a ruptured aortic aneurysm with massive blood loss is catastrophic.

 What is an Aneurysm?

 Given its length, diameter and proximity, a ruptured abdominal aortic aneurysm (AAA) with massive blood loss is catastrophic.
-As someone interested in this topic, you recognize the magnitude of AAA.
+As someone interested in cardiology, you recognize the magnitude of AAA.
 With its mortality rate of 90 percent, this is the triple-A that keeps you off the road.
-Slowly growing without symptoms, AAA affects 5 to 9 percent of the population (200,000 people annually in the U.S.) over 65 years of age, with a prevalence among smokers.
+Slowly growing without symptoms, AAA affects 5 to 9 percent of the population over 65 years of age (200,000 people annually in the U.S.), with a prevalence among smokers.
 AAA risk factors include:

 - Tobacco use